xamcat/mobcat-samples/notification_hub_backend_service/README.md

 An [ASP.NET Core Web API](https://dotnet.microsoft.com/apps/aspnet/apis) backend is used to handle [device registration](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#what-is-device-registration) on behalf of the client using the latest and best [Installation](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#installations) approach via the [Notification Hubs SDK for backend operations](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/), as shown in the guidance topic [Registering from your app backend](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#registration-management-from-a-backend).

 A cross-platform [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms) application is used to demonstrate the use of the backend service using explicit register/deregister actions.

 <img src="illustrations/pushdemo_mainpage.png" alt="PushDemo Sample - MainPage" height="350" style="display:inline-block;" />

-Alert style notifications will appear in the notification center (when the app is stopped or in the background).
+Notifications will appear in the notification center when the app is stopped or in the background.

 <img src="illustrations/pushdemo_notification.png" alt="PushDemo Sample - Notification" height="175" style="display:inline-block;" />

-If a notification contains an action and is received when app is in the foreground, or where an alert-style notification is used to launch the application from notification center, a message is presented identifying the action specified.
+If a notification contains an action and is received when app is in the foreground, or where a notification is used to launch the application from notification center, a message is presented identifying the action specified.

 <img src="illustrations/pushdemo_action_alert.png" alt="PushDemo Sample - Action Alert" height="350" style="display:inline-block;" />

 > [!NOTE]
 > You would typically perform the registration (and deregisration) actions during the appropriate point in the application lifecycle (or as part of your first-run experience perhaps) without explicit user register/deregister inputs.
 However, this example will require explicit user input to allow this functionality to be explored and tested more easily.
-The notifications are defined client-side using [custom templates](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages) in this case but could be handled server-side in future.
+The notification payloads are defined outside of the [Installation](https://docs.microsoft.com/dotnet/api/microsoft.azure.notificationhubs.installation?view=azure-dotnet) to allow experimentation without having to update existing installations via the service.
+[Custom templates](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages) would otherwise be ideal.

 ## Prerequisites